Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Summary

 \section{Summary}

 In our studies, we investigate the applicability of the hydrodynamic description of the direct photon data measured by ALICE experiments at LHC.
-In our model, we utilized the temperature-averaged lattice QCD equation of state with an exact and analytical solution of relativistic hydrodynamics.
+In our model, we utilized an equation of state characterized by the average value of the speed of sound with an exact and analytical solution of relativistic hydrodynamics.
 We found a good agreement between the data and the model with realistic parameters.
 We were able to determine the initial temperature of the fireball.
-Our model calculations are closer to the data than the referred approaches that we adopt from the experimental paper.
+Our model calculations are closer to the data than those hydrodynamics and transport approaches that were compared to the ALICE data in Ref.~\cite{ALICE:2018dti}.